-When my friend and (then) work colleague Denise asked if I would like to go on a trip with them visiting a sugar cane farm and – even better – her brother’s sugar cane farm I said a very enthusiastic “YES PLEASE!“
+When my friend and (then) work colleague Denise asked if I would like to go on a trip with them visiting a sugar cane farm in Northern Queensland and – even better – her brother’s sugar cane farm I said a very enthusiastic “YES PLEASE!“

 Have you ever wondered where that sugar you put in your cup of tea or sprinkle on your cereal comes from?

 Well, thanks to Denise and the hospitality of her brother Peter and family I was very lucky to have the amazing experience of visiting a sugar cane farm in the Mackay Region of Northern Queensland to find out a bit more about where our sugar originates from.

 - Sugar cane farming FAQs

 - Why is northern Queensland particularly suited to growing sugar cane?

 - Does sugar cane grow in other places in Australia as well as Queensland?

 - When do you plant the cane and is it from seed?
 Do you plant different varieties?

 - How do you prepare the soil for the cane and how do you fertilise it as it grows?